We offer both in-person, and telehealth video sessions. Please request a session at your convenience.

 How Does Exposure Therapy Work?

 Exposure therapy is typically used in conjunction with other types of therapy, like cognitive-behavioral therapy or response prevention.
-You and your clinician work together to change the relationship with the perceived threat, risk, uncertainty, and intrusive thought.
+You and your exposure therapist work together to change the relationship with the perceived threat, risk, uncertainty, and intrusive thought.

 Exposing yourself to the very thing you fear will help build the ‘muscle’ to handle them better.
 This type of therapy creates new pathways in our brains that allow us to positively navigate and overcome our fears.